-Sixth Street is one of Crested Butte's most prominent and active corridors, serving as the Town's front door and a connector between neighborhoods, businesses, and civic amenities.
+Sixth Street is one of Crested Butte's most prominent and active corridors-serving as the Town's front door and a connector between neighborhoods, businesses, and civic amenities.
+While it already boasts scenic views, parks, and small businesses and services, the corridor remains underutilized given its central location and potential to deliver on multiple community goals.